Reno Nevada, USA Travel Guide

 Some local culinary schools or particular food stores may have occasional classes, allowing you to learn about specific cuisines or techniques.

-While official programs are limited, supporting local businesses in the MidTown District is a method to engage with the local culture plus finance.
+While official programs are limited, supporting local businesses in the MidTown District is a method to get involved with the local culture and economy.

 Discover unique shops.

-Attending community events and markets is another way to experience the local culture and independent shops.
+Attending community events and markets is another way to engage with local culture and independent shops.

 Experience local traditions.